zaladeokin/Blog_Api/README.md

 ## Introduction

 The Blog API is a RESTful service built with Express.js, designed to manage blog posts.
-It supports creating, reading, updating, and deleting blog posts, and provides endpoints for user should be able to sign up and sign in into the blog app.
+It supports creating, reading, updating, and deleting blog posts, and provides endpoints for user to sign up and sign in into the blog app.
 Use [Blog_Api endpoints](https://blog-api-ui1e.onrender.com/) to test endpoints on live server.

 ## Features